What is the Most Effective Font for Legal Documents?

 For client-facing legal documents (not web-related), select a font that aligns with the rest of your branding.
-For example, if you are part of the Gomez Trial Attorneys team, you might consider using the font from the news section as the style for all client-facing materials, such as agreements and email updates.
+For example, you might consider using the font from your website news section as your contract font, as well as other client-facing materials like email updates.
 Below are a few serif and sans serif font options that work well for legal documents.

 This popular style features tapers at the end of each letter and is more of a traditional format.
 This font style is typically used in newspapers, books, and magazines since they are easier to read in print form.
 Good serif fonts include: